Academic Scholarships

 To apply, students will need to provide the following:

-For External Applicants: Up to three letters of recommendation are required from teachers, mentors, or other individuals who are familiar with the student’s academic abilities and character.
-These letters should provide additional insight into the applicant’s academic potential and personal qualities.
+Letters of Recommendation: No more than three supporting letters of recommendation from teachers, mentors, or other individuals familiar with the student’s academic abilities and character will need to be submitted.
+These letters can provide additional insight into the applicant’s academic potential and personal qualities.

 Academic Scholarship Criteria

-Academic Excellence: Applicants must have a strong academic record, including outstanding results.
-This may be demonstrated through school reports, NAPLAN results, and academic awards or honours.
+Academic Excellence: Applicants must have a strong academic record, including outstanding grades and a high Grade Point Average (GPA).
+This may be demonstrated through school reports, NAPLAN Test results, and academic awards or honours.

-Intellectual Curiosity: Applicants should exhibit a genuine passion for learning, intellectual curiosity, and a thirst for knowledge both inside and beyond the classroom.
-This may be demonstrated through participation in academic competitions, research projects, or cocurricular work.
+Intellectual Curiosity: Eligible students should exhibit a genuine passion for learning, intellectual curiosity, and a thirst for knowledge both inside and beyond the classroom.
+This may be demonstrated through participation in academic competitions, research projects, or extra-curricular work.

 Leadership and Initiative: Applicants should demonstrate leadership qualities, initiative, and a proactive approach to their academic pursuits.
 This may include involvement in school clubs, student leadership, or community service initiatives that showcase leadership skills and a commitment to making a positive impact.